SmartyzeDetect/apiserver-doc/deploy/docker/README.md

     - 0 : API server will bind to selected TCP port on all network interfaces (default, changed in version 1.1.0)
     - 1 : API server will only bind to selected TCP port on localhost interface (only for thrift RPC, REST API always binds on all network interfaces)

-- Environment variable: SD_DEBUG_CRASH (WIP)

-  Values:
-    - 0 : No crash handlers will be setup and no minidump will be generated on API server crash (default)
-    - 1 : Crash handlers will be setup and minidump will be written to /var/data/ (make sure this path is mapped to a volume that is writable from within the container and presists after the container exits so that you can retrieve the minidump file)

 ## Machine Compatibility

 The SDK requires a host CPU with certain minimum capabilities in order to function.
 These are listed below in case you are trying to run this on custom hardware or non-cloud environments.